Digital Millennium Copyright Act (DMCA) Notice

-Your DMCA Notice may be forwarded to the party that made the material available or to third parties such as ChillingEffects.org.
+Your DMCA Notice will be forwarded to the party that made the material available or to third parties such as ChillingEffects.org.

 WordPress.com is a publishing platform where bloggers often use copyrighted materials in commentary or journalism, or transform the materials into something original of their own.
 As such, before submitting a DMCA notice for material on which you own a copyright, it’s important to consider if the manner in which the material is used falls under fair use.
 If you are not sure material located on or linked-to by a WordPress.com site infringes your copyright, you should consider first contacting an attorney.
 Please be advised that you may be liable for damages (including costs and attorneys’ fees) if you materially misrepresent that material or activity is infringing – and we have and will seek to collect those damages.

 Please follow these steps to file a notice:

 - Verify that the blog in question is hosted by Automattic.
 We have no control over blogs that say “Powered by WordPress.”
 Those blogs use the open source WordPress software and are not hosted by us.
 Please contact the appropriate web host with complaints.
 We only host blogs that have “wordpress.com” in their URL or that say “Blog at WordPress.com” on the site.

 - Contact the blogger directly.
 Go to the blog post in question and leave a comment with your complaint to see if the matter can be resolved directly between you and the blogger.

 - Send your complaint to our designated agent via the form below, if the issue cannot be resolved directly with the blogger.